-A. Amsterdam Quarterly has published former American Academy of Poets Chancellor and multi-award winning writer, editor, and educator Naomi Shihab Nye, NPR and BBC personality and humorist David Sedaris, 2009 T. S. Eliot Poetry Prize winner Philip Gross, physician, bioethicist and 2012 Dundee International Book Award winner Jacob M. Appel, the Sow’s Ear Poetry Journal 2017 Poetry Prize winner AKaiser, and 2007-08 Dorothy Sargent Rosenberg Memorial Poetry Prize winner Srinjay Chakravarti.
-Award-winning Amsterdam writers have included novelist Philibert Schogt and poet Kate Foley.
+A. Amsterdam Quarterly has published former American Academy of Poets Chancellor and multi-award winning writer, editor, and educator Naomi Shihab Nye, NPR personality and Louisiana State University MacCurdy Distinguished Professor of English emeritus, Adrei Codrescu, NPR and BBC personality and humorist David Sedaris, 2009 T. S. Eliot Poetry Prize winner Philip Gross, 2000 National Book Award finalist poet and writer Kim Addonizio, physician, bioethicist, and 2012 Dundee International Book Award winner Jacob M. Appel, the Sow’s Ear Poetry Journal 2017 Poetry Prize winner Akaiser, and 2007-08 Dorothy Sargent Rosenberg Memorial Poetry Prize winner Srinjay Chakravarti.
+Award-winning Amsterdam writers include novelist Philibert Schogt and poet Kate Foley.

 Q. Do Amsterdam Quarterly’s issues have specific themes?

 A. Yes.
-These are listed in advance on the magazine’s homepage.
+These are listed in advance on the magazine’s home and submissions pages.
 The themes are very broad, so a variety of perspectives and approaches are welcome.

 Q. Does Amsterdam Quarterly publish work in a specific style or favour a specific school of writing?